des4maisons/til/til.md

       to connect to
     * that in any web requests, you put the port in the right spot
     * that both the vm and the container are running
-    * that iptable rules are not blocking/dropping any of your traffic
+    * that iptable rules are not blocking/dropping any of your traffic.
+You can do this by
+        * `itpables -Z` - this zeroes the rule hit counts in iptables
+        * `watch iptables -n -L -v` to see up-to-date hit counts
+        * send packets (via telnet or netcat) to you server, see if counts increase
+        * Remember that `ssh` will constantly be sending packets as well
-    * that traffic is going from the vm to the container as expected (tcpdump)
+    * that traffic is going from the vm to the container as expected (tcpdump, below)
     * that nginx isn't running anywhere to mess up what you think should happen
     * that you aren't forwarding ports to any restricted ports such as 80 or 443
 * `iptables -t nat -S <chain>` displays the rules for chain `<chain>`
-* `iptables -n -L -v` displays numeric ip addresses and ports, lists all rules for (all) chains, and outputs the hit counts for each rule.
+* `iptables -n -L -v` displays numeric ip addresses and ports, lists all rules for (all) chains, number of refenences to those chains (if 0, then chain is not used), and outputs the hit counts for each rule.
 * `tcpdump tcp -i any -nn port xxxx` dumps any traffic on any interface, to or from port xxxx, and does not attempt to resolve port numbers or ip addresses.
 * Most likely, knife is already configured on your chef server.